Hefei: Geography

 Hefei is located 130 km west of Nanjing in south-central Anhui.
 Chao Lake, a lake 15 km southeast of the city, is one of the largest fresh water lakes in China.
-Though, the lake has unfortunately been polluted with nitrogen and phosphorus, in recent decades, the situation is improving due to efforts by both the government and the people.
+Though the lake has unfortunately been polluted with nitrogen and phosphorus in recent decades, the situation is improving due to efforts by both the government and the people.

 Climate

 Hefei features a humid subtropical climate (Köppen Cfa) with four distinct seasons.
 Hefei's annual average temperature is 16.6 °C. Its annual precipitation is just slightly over 1000 mm, being heavier from May through August.
 Winters are damp and cold, with January lows dipping just below freezing and January averaging 2.8 °C. The city sees irregular snowfalls that rarely turn significant.
-Springs are generally relatively pleasant if somewhat erratic.
-Summers here are oppressively hot and humid, with a July average of 28.6 °C. In the months of June, July, August, and often September, daily temperatures can reach or surpass 37 °C with high humidity levels being the norm.
+Occasional cold spells from Siberia that usually happen during winter months such as December, January, February.
+Sometimes November and March which can bring snow and heavier snowfall.
+(Springs are generally relatively pleasant if somewhat erratic.
+Summers are hot and humid, with a July average of 28.6 °C. In the months of June, July, August, and often September, daily temperatures can reach or surpass 37 °C with high humidity levels being the norm.
 Autumn in Hefei sees a gradual cooling and drying.
 With monthly percent possible sunshine ranging from 35 percent in March to 50 percent in August, the city receives 1,868 hours of bright sunshine annually.
-Extremes since 1951 have ranged from −20.6 °C on 6 January 1955 to 41.1 °C on 27 July 2017.
+Extremes since 1951 have ranged from −20.6 °C on 6 January 1955, to 41.1 °C on 27 July 2017.

-Air Pollution
+Air pollution

 Air quality typically diminishes in May and June when the city is blanketed by smog caused by the smoke generated as farmers outside the city burn their fields in preparation for planting the next crop.